 However, due to a rider's added vulnerability, signals are even more important.
 Use them anytime you plan to change lanes or turn.
 Use them even when you think no one else is around.
-It's the car you don't see that's going to give you the most trouble.
-Your signal lights also make you easier to spot.
+Your signal lights make you easier to spot.
 That's why it's a good idea to use your turn signals even when what you plan to do is obvious.